 Note - In order to have audience data in Broadsign Control Campaign reports, you need the Audience Per Content (APC) Pack

-If your setup uses one player to capture both side of your device, with two instances of Vidireports running (one instance for each camera), you need to alter the URL in order to associate Vidireports instances with Broadsign Frame ID.
+If your setup uses one player to capture both side of your screen (same contents mirrored on both sides), with two instances of Vidireports running (one camera on each side), you need to alter the URL in order to associate each Vidireports instances with one side of the screen.
 Note - This is only supported with Vidireports 7.7.2 or above.

 - Open the the Control Center

 - In "Advanced Parameters", tick the "Clip_debug" option